If you have any questions regarding required forms or processes, please email clubIMsports@du.edu for information about certification and training.

-Travel requests must be submitted at least 10 business days before an event and must be submitted anytime a team/organization leaves campus.
-Teams must also attend the travel meeting on Wednesday at 5:30 p.m. in the week of their travel.
+Travel requests must be submitted at least two weeks before an event and must be submitted anytime a team/organization leaves campus.
+Teams must also attend the travel meeting on Wednesday at 5:00 p.m. in the week of their travel.

 Only the individuals with a completed Acknowledgement of Risk form and Supplemental Information form will be permitted to travel.